guidemetothemoon/kristhecodingunicorn/content/english/public.md

 +++
-title = "Public talks and Publications" description = "This page contains overview of all external publications and talks I've done." date = "2021-10-30" aliases = ["public"] author = "Kristina D."
+title = "Public talks and Publications" description = "This page provides overview of all the presentations and external publications that I've done in the tech community." date = "2021-10-30" aliases = ["public"] author = "Kristina D."